-1. Shopping Around For A Better Deal
+1. Shop Around For A Better Deal

 Being flexible about location can save you money.
-While you might be targeting facilities for assisted living in Oceanside, there might be better options in other, nearby cities.
+While you might be targeting facilities for assisted living in Oceanside, there could be better options in other, nearby cities.
 For instance, you might consider looking for facilities in Escondido, Carlsbad or San Marcos.
 These are cities that are still within easy driving distance, and you might actually find a facility that better fits your needs and budgets in a nearby city.

 2. Room Choice Can Affect Price

-Keep in mind, though, that assisted living communities include many common areas where residents can relax as well as an assortment of activities during the day.
-You may be spending very little of your time hanging out in your room, so it might make good financial sense to opt for a studio apartment rather than paying for more space than you really need.
+Keep in mind, though, that assisted living communities include many common areas where residents can relax, as well as an assortment of activities during the day.
+You may be spending very little of your time in your room, so it might make good financial sense to opt for a studio apartment rather than paying for more space than you really need.
 Sharing an apartment also can be a great way to trim costs.
 This can be an excellent idea if two friends move into the same facility.
-Sharing the costs of assisted living can help you choose a better facility at a lower price.
+Sharing the cost of assisted living can help you choose a better facility at a lower price.

 3. Board & Care Can Be A More Affordable Choice

-While a swanky assisted living community might sound ideal, there’s a lot to be said for the quiet, hominess of a board and care home.
+While a swanky assisted living community might sound ideal, there’s a lot to be said for the quiet, homeyness of a board and care home.
 Additionally, board and care homes often are less expensive than assisted living.
 Because you have six or fewer residents, you also tend to enjoy more personalized service.
 It is a good idea to look at board and care homes as well as assisted living communities before making a final decision.

 4. Consider Medi-Cal’s Assisted Living Waiver Program